tusharf5/tusharsharma.dev/content/posts/2020-06-20/index.md

 class MyComponent extends React.Component {

  async onClick() {
-   await increaseCountInServer(this.state.count + 1)
+   // execution starts on a click
+   // at this point let's assume value of this.state.count is 0 this.setState({ count: this.state.count + 1 })
+   // the function execution is paused and will continue once the server responds back await increaseCountInServer(this.state.count + 1);
+   // the server responds back so the execution is resumed from here
-   // at this point this.state.count could have a new value
+   // at this point this.state.count could have a different value
-   // different from what it was when this function execution was started
-   // if the button was clicked multiple times this.setState({ count: this.state.count + 1 })
+   // if this button was clicked multiple times this.props.onChange(this.state.count + 1);
  }

  render() {